mrb20045/Intell_Pred/ReadMe.txt

 	     Linux.
 Also,  it  use  TransDecoder  software  to convert  the  DNA sequences

 	     (mRNA transcripts that converted to DNA)  to protein.
-Morover, Intell_Pred only
+Moreover,  Intell_Pred

-	     consider protein sequences larger than 60 amino acids.
+	     only consider protein sequences larger than 60 amino acids.